hugary1995/raccoon/doc/content/tutorials/08_ductile_fracture.md

     link=False
     language=python

-Here we add the blocks for `HenckyIsotropicElasticity`, `linearhardening`, `LargeDeformationJ2Plasticity`, and `ComputeLargeDeformationStress`.
+Here we add the blocks for `HenckyIsotropicElasticity`, `linearhardening`, `LargeDeformationJ2Plasticity`, and `LargeDeformationEquilibriumStress`.

 `LargeDeformationJ2Plasticity`: This utilizes the selected hardening model to calculate the value of the yield surface and determine whether the material has begun plastic deformation.

 `HenckyIsotropicElasticity:` This calculates elastic stress using the hencky model.
-Returns the Mandel stress to `ComputeLargeDeformationStress`
+Returns the Mandel stress to `LargeDeformationEquilibriumStress`

 `LinearHardening:`This performs plastic hardening following a linear isotropic law.
 It returns plastic energy to `LargeDeformationJ2Plasticity`

-`ComputeLargeDeformationStress:`This computes stress given an elasticity model and a plasticity model.
+`LargeDeformationEquilibriumStress:`This computes stress given an elasticity model and a plasticity model.
 It uses the elasticity model to compute Cauchy stress and the plasticity model to update the plastic deformation to bring the stress state back unto the yield surface.

 ## Modifications